Search for the Chiral Magnetic Effect with charge-dependent azimuthal correlations in Xe-Xe collisions at $\sqrt{s_{\mathrm{NN}}} = 5.44$ TeV: Results

 The large differences in the CME signal expectations and the small variations in $v_2$ ($<10$\% for the 5--70\% centrality interval)~\cite{Acharya:2018ihu} between the two collision systems can be used to disentangle the potential CME signal from the background in Xe--Xe and Pb--Pb collisions.
 Assuming that both the CME signal and the background scale with \dndeta{}, the charge dependence of \gc{} for the two collision systems can be expressed using a two-component approach similar to the one proposed in Ref.~\cite{Deng:2016knn}

 where $\Gamma \equiv \gc \, \dndeta$, $B \equiv \langle (eB)^2 \cos(2(\Psi_{\rm B} - \Psi_2)) \rangle$, and $v_2$ is taken from Ref.~\cite{Acharya:2018ihu} and $\gc^{\rm Pb-Pb}$ from Ref.~\cite{Acharya:2020rlz}.
-The $s$ and $b$ parameters quantify the signal and background contributions, respectively, and do not depend on collision system as a result of the assumption that both scale with \dndeta{}.
-While this scaling is expected for $b$ since it is dominated by flowing clusters~\cite{Voloshin:2004vk}, the domains responsible for $s$ are small and thus they can be considered as ``usual" clusters which scale with \dndeta{}.
-These parameters can be used to calculate the fractions of the CME signal (denoted as $f_{\rm CME}$) in Xe--Xe and Pb--Pb collisions as
+The $s$ and $b$ parameters quantify the signal and background contributions, respectively, and do not depend on collision system within a given centrality interval as a result of the assumption that both scale with \dndeta{}.
+While the \dndeta{} scaling is expected for $b$ since it is dominated by flowing clusters~\cite{Voloshin:2004vk}, the domains responsible for $s$ can be considered small and thus they can be regarded as ``usual" clusters which scale with \dndeta{}.
+This scaling is further supported by the AVFD calculations performed for Pb--Pb and Xe--Xe collisions~\cite{Christakoglou:2021nhe}.
+The $s$ and $b$ parameters can be used to calculate the fractions of the CME signal (denoted as $f_{\rm CME}$) in Xe--Xe and Pb--Pb collisions as

 The smaller CME signal in Xe--Xe collisions also results in a tighter limit on $f_{\rm CME}$ in Xe--Xe than in Pb--Pb collisions.
 It is worth noting that the CME fractions in the two collision systems are correlated because both are calculated with the same $s$ and $b$ parameters, extracted from the data using Eqs.~\ref{eq:g1} and~\ref{eq:g2}.